Alan Heston

-Alan W. Heston (born 1934 in Portland, Oregon) is an American economist best known for his collaborative work with fellow economist Robert Summers and the development of the Penn World Table (PWT).
+Alan W. Heston (October 18, 1934 – October 26, 2024) was an American economist best known for his collaborative work with fellow economist Robert Summers and the development of the Penn World Table (PWT).

 Education and early life

-Heston was born October 18, 1934, and raised in Portland, Oregon.
+Heston was born in 1934, and raised in Portland, Oregon.
 In 1955, he received his B.A. in economics from the University of Oregon.
 He received his M.A. in economics from the University of Washington in 1957.
 In 1962, he received his Ph.D. in economics from Yale University, where he studied under James Tobin, the winner of the 1981 Nobel Memorial Prize in Economic Sciences.

 Academic career

-Heston is a professor emeritus in the Department of Economics at the University of Pennsylvania, where he has taught since 1962.
+Heston was a professor emeritus in the Department of Economics at the University of Pennsylvania, where he taught from 1962.
 Prior to teaching at the University of Pennsylvania, Heston was an assistant professor at Yale University.

-Heston co-directs (with Robert Summers) the University of Pennsylvania's Center for International Comparisons (CIC).
+Heston co-directed (with Robert Summers) the University of Pennsylvania's Center for International Comparisons (CIC).
 The precursor to CIC was the United Nations’ (UN) International Comparison Programme (ICP), which Heston joined in its first year in 1968.
 The ICP developed the first systematic multilateral set of purchasing power comparisons.
 Heston participated in the ICP's benchmark comparisons and, by 1985, with Summers and Irving Kravis, expanded the number of countries included in the comparison database to 34 countries.
 That same year Heston and Summers developed benchmark comparisons of gross domestic product estimates on a purchasing power basis for non-benchmark countries for one year.
 Heston and Summers continued these comparisons and extended the estimates over both time and space in an effort that became the Penn World Table.
 For that work, Summers and Alan Heston were recognized as American Economic Association Distinguished Fellows in 1998.
 Heston is considered a leading world expert on international economic comparisons and purchasing power parity.